 7.Home Master TMJRF2E Jr F2 Elite Sinktop Water Filtration

-- Has a five-step filtration process and removes up to 93% of chemicals and metals including chlorine, aluminum, and fluoride.
+- It has a five-step filtration process and removes up to 93% of chemicals and metals, including chlorine, aluminum, and fluoride.

-- Fits on any sink top and takes up very little space.
+- It fits on any sink top and takes up very little space.

-- Can be moved anywhere and takes only a few minutes to install.
+- It can be moved anywhere and takes only a few minutes to install.

-- Has a small spigot that dispenses water.
+- It has a small spigot that dispenses water.